State Summary

 Type Of Audit Units

 The statute generally provides for audits of precincts.
-However, for counties that do not store early or absentee ballots by precinct, the secretary of state may instead select “days, batches, legislative districts, or tabulation machines of early or absentee ballots for audit until the number of ballots selected equals or exceeds the number of early or absentee ballots that were cast from the precincts selected for postelection audit.”
-(Idaho Code § 34-1203A(1)(d)) To do so, a county must organize the storage of ballots by day, batch, legislative district, or tabulation machine and publicly report election results in this same manner on the county’s website prior to the secretary of state’s selection of precincts for audit.
+However, for counties that do not store early or absentee ballots by precinct, the secretary of state may instead select “days, batches, legislative districts, and tabulation machines of early or absentee ballots for audit until the number of ballots selected equals or exceeds the number of early or absentee ballots that were cast from the precincts selected for postelection audit.”
+Idaho Code § 34-1203A(1)(d).
+To do so, a county must organize the storage of ballots by day, batch, legislative district, or tabulation machine and publicly report election results in this same manner on the county’s website prior to the secretary of state’s selection of precincts for audit.
 Given this provision, we consider Idaho to utilize a mix of audit units.

 Contests & Issues Audited